LOCOSP/Fancygotchi-plugins/README.md

 ---------------------------------------------

-Here's a sample `README.md` for your project:

----

 # Gamepad Control Plugin for Pwnagotchi

 A plugin to control the FancyGotchi 2.0 menu in Pwnagotchi using a USB gamepad, allowing seamless navigation with intuitive gamepad controls.
 The plugin supports basic directional and button-based commands to enhance user interaction with the FancyGotchi menu interface.